-As the aging process advances, our nursing services will shift to end-of-life care.
-The staff at our facility will assist in making you and your loved ones as comfortable as possible as the end of life nears.
-Unfortunately, we cannot predict exactly when end-of-life care will begin; it very much depends on each individual’s ever declining health condition which is a part of every human being’s life.
-There are few greater certainties than the inevitability of death.
-It is important for both you and your loved one to discuss with your physician and facility caregivers the natural history of the aging process which results in unpreventable declines and bodily complications.
+As the aging process advances, nursing services may shift to end-of-life care.
+The staff will assist in making you and your loved ones as comfortable as possible as the end of life nears.
+Unfortunately, one cannot predict exactly when end-of-life care will begin; it very much depends on each individual’s ever declining health condition which is a part of every human being’s life.
+It is important for both you and your loved one to discuss with your physician and facility caregivers about the natural history of the aging process, which results in unpreventable declines and bodily complications.
 This “natural history” refers to the expected progression of an illness or aging process based on vast medical studies.
 For some, these inevitable effects of aging will weaken an individual and may hasten the end of life.
-These events are routinely part of the natural history of the illness or death.
-This is commonly referred to as “death by natural causes.”

-Your attending physician and our facility staff will help you understand the risks and benefits of care choices being made with you and your loved one.
-Please understand that in spite of compassionate care, attention, and treatment, you or your loved one’s chronic medical conditions will continue to progress.
+Your attending physician and the facility staff will help you understand the risks and benefits of care choices.
+We ask you to understand that in spite of compassionate care, attention, and treatment, chronic medical conditions may continue to progress.
 The inevitable effects of aging and the progression of chronic illnesses are the realities of life.
-We provide quality long-term care with compassion and dedication as the aging process continues.
+Courtyard Care Center provides quality long-term care with compassion and dedication as the aging process continues.

 Many public resources are available to assist you during these very emotional and sensitive times.
 We recommend starting with literature from the most prestigious sources,